Islandora/Islandora-DevOps-Interest-Group/Deployment Guides/Provisioning-Islandora-on-Ubuntu-16.md

 service blazegraph start
 ```

-Check that BlazeGraph is present at port 8081.
+Check that Blazegraph is present at port 8081.

 ```
 service blazegraph stop